Zhenlisme/heliano/readme.md

   -sim_tir {100,90,80}, --simtir {100,90,80}
                         Set the simarity between short inverted repeats(TIRs) of HLE2.
 Default 100.
   -p PVALUE, --pvalue PVALUE
-                        The p-value for fisher's exact test. default is 1e-3.
+                        The p-value for fisher's exact test. default is 1e-5.
   -s SCORE, --score SCORE
                         The minimum bitscore of blastn for searching for homologous sequences of terminal signals.
-From 30 to 100, default is
+From 30 to 55, default is 32.
-                        32.
+  -ts TERMINAL_SEQUENCE, --terminal_sequence TERMINAL_SEQUENCE
+                        The terminal sequence file.
+You can find it in the output of previous run (named as pairlist.tbl).
+  --dis_denovo          If you use this parameter, you refuse to search for LTS/RTS de novo, instead you will only use the LTS/RTS
+                        information described in the terminal sequence file.
+  --multi_ts            To allow an auto HLE to have multiple terminal sequences.
+If you enable this, you might find nonauto HLEs coming
+                        from the same auto HLE have different terminal sequences.
   -o OPDIR, --opdir OPDIR
                         The output directory.
   -n PROCESS, --process PROCESS